dmiller/clojure-clr-next/_drafts/2024-08-05-qualified-methods-for-ClojureCLR.md

 Using qualified methods gives us the benefit of a type hint on the instance variable for instance method invocation.
 In fact, the type that the qualified method gives (`String` in the case of `String/.ToUpper`) overrides any type hint on the instance argument.

 For invocations, further disambiguation of method signature can be made by providing type hints on the other arguments.
-However, for use in value positions, we cannot type hint in this way.

 Consider trying to map `Math/Abs` over a sequence.
 In the old `IFn`-wrapper style